Phonon induced rank-2 U(1) nematic liquid states: Discussion: Microscopic origin of the nematics.

 \psi(\qq), \eeq where $\psi^\dagger(\qq)$ and $\psi(\qq)$ are the electron creation/annihilation operators at momentum $\qq$.
 The above matrix is also traceless, yielding traceless R2-U1 theory upon integration of the phonon modes coupled to $\bfPhi_{FS}$ as in Eq.~\eqref{EQN_ideal_phonon_nam}.
 The elliptic Fermi surface distortion thus has two independent DoFs: $\Phi_{xx}$ and $\Phi_{xy}$, which can also be cast in the form of a complex order parameter $Q e^{i2\theta}=\Phi_{xx} + i\Phi_{xy}$, with the amplitude $Q$ proportional to the eccentricity of the ellipse and angle $\pm\theta$ its azimuthal direction. }

 {We note that in the above example, the presence of the underlying crystalline lattice can pin the Fermi surface distortion along particular direction(s), such as shown in Fig.~\ref{Fig_overview}(c).
 For instance, pinning to $\pm x$ or $\pm y$ directions on the square lattice introduces a potential $U_{lat}(\theta) = -U_0\cos(2\theta)$ for the azimuthal angle.
 The resulting rank-2 theory would then become discrete, described by a 4-state Potts model on a square lattice (rather than the continuous U(1) parameter).
-Nevertheless, for temperatures and energy scales above $U_0$, the classical theory could be approximately considered to be $U(1)$. }
+Nevertheless, for temperatures and energy scales above $U_0$, the classical theory could be approximately described as having a continuous $U(1)$ symmetry. }

 {Our final example of the (discrete) nematic order is realized on crystalline lattices with $n$-fold irreducible representations ($n=2,3$) of the point group.
 For instance, hexagonal systems (with point groups $C_6$ and $D_6$ in 2D) allow two-dimensional irreducible representations and hence the nematic order parameter can be parametrized by $\bfPhi = \Phi_0(\cos(2\theta), \sin(2\theta))$, which can be cast in the form of a traceless rank-2 tensor as in Eq.~\eqref{eq.theta-nematic}.
 This well known fact has been exploited recently in the discussion of nematicity in the twisted bilayer graphene, where coupling to acoustic phonons (different from the optical phonons in our case) was also considered\cite{Fernandes2020}.
-Generically, the lattice pinning will result in a four-state Potts model description of the nematic DoF, analogous to the previous case, and upon integrating out the (optical) phonons, the resulting rank-2 theory will be a discrete one.}
+Generically, the lattice pinning will result in a discrete Potts model description of the nematic DoF, analogous to the previous case, and upon integrating out the (optical) phonons, the resulting rank-2 theory will be a discrete one.}